kennyskwon/pdsnd_github/README.md

-### Date created
+### This repository was created on March 28, 2020.
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title

-### Description
-Describe what your project is about and what it does
+### Programming for Data Science Nanodegree

+### This project is created as a place to post the work I've completed through the nanodegree program

-### Files used
+### Files Used
-Include the files used
+The files used to run the bikeshare.py program are:

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+	washington.csv
+	new_york_city.csv
+	chicago.csv